-Overview of the SI joint
+Overview of your sacroiliac joint

 SI joint pain is often difficult to distinguish from lower back pain (Cohen, 2018; Laslet, 2008).
 In fact, SI joint pain can often lead to lower back pain.
 However, there are some unique characteristics to SI joint pain.
 If there is an area of maximal tenderness located around the upper back part of the hip bone, this may serve as a strong indicator for SI joint pain.
 Also, SI joint pain is usually unilateral (Cohen, 2018).
 There may be pain that occurs as a result of the SI joint but is located in a different area known as referred pain (Laslet, 2008).
 This referred pain may be felt in the buttocks, lower back, leg, or groin.
 Often times the pain can increase as you try to rise from a sitting position (Cohen, 2018; Hamidi-Ravari et al., 2014).